Knowledge Hub / Why Should You File FAFSA As Early As Possible

 Why Should You File FAFSA As Early As Possible

-What is the FAFSA?
+What Is FAFSA?

 Reasons You Should Apply for FAFSA Early

-3. More Grant & Financial Aid Money
+3. More Grant & Financial Aid Opportunities

 Submitting the FAFSA soon after it opens on October 1 can help you secure more financial aid, including grants that don’t have to be repaid.
-Saving for College reported that students who file the FAFSA during the first three months after it opens — so October through December — tended to get twice as many grants, on average, as students who filed their FAFSA later.
+Saving for College reported that students who file the FAFSA during the first three months after it opens — so October through December — tended to get twice as many grants, on average, as students who filed the FAFSA later.

-If you submit the FAFSA in the Fall of your senior year, you can cross a major item off your to-do list and focus on other tasks.
+If you submit the FAFSA in the fall of your senior year, you can cross a major item off your to-do list and focus on other tasks.

 5. Get your Student Aid Report Faster